duccao99/hospital-management/README.md

-## Hospital Management Project

-## HCMUS - CSC12001 - Information system data security course
+## HCMUS - CSC12001 - Information System Data Security Course Project

+**Prject name:** Hospital Management Project

+**Description:** A web app and window app that is created for a database administrator, system administrator manage the data of a hospital system and common features of some user role in the hospital system

 #### Technical stack